Calculation rules for quality metrics

 With a completely irrelevant translation, the Levenshtein ratio can still be around 50 %, so it is best to monitor this closely, especially in the case of short transcriptions.

-Quality metrics calculation for Named Entity Recognition tasks (NER)
+Consensus calculation rules for Named Entity Recognition tasks (NER)

 For NER tasks, quality scores are computed at the category level: